ObserverOfTime/Discord-Nihilism-Theme/README.md

 **A darker, compact discord theme.**

 >Designed for use with Discord's dark theme.
-If you're using the desktop client, you should also enable BetterDiscord's dark mode for maximum darkness.
+If you're using a desktop client, you should also enable BetterDiscord's dark mode for maximum darkness.

 ### **Latest version**

 - **Windows:** v3.01.1
 - **Web:** v3.01.1
+- **Linux:** v3.01.1

 ## Features